appodols/Saturday-In-The-City/README.md

 Backend:
-Other than the data from Citibike, there won't be a back end.
+Other than the data from NYCData, there won't be a back end.

 Implementation Timeline: